-- Talk about the illustrations.
+- Talk about the pictures.
 Point to items and name them.
-Then ask your child to name them with you and offer enthusiastic praise.
+Then ask your child to name them with you and praise your child for their response.

-- Ask open-ended questions — "Why do you think the lion is going into the woods?
+- Ask open-ended questions: "Why do you think the lion is going into the woods?
 What do you think will happen next?"
-This encourages your child to think about the story and to ask questions.
+This helps your child to think about the story and to ask questions.

-- Substitute your child's name for the name of a character in the book.
+- Use your child's name as the name of a character in the book.

 - Have fun!
 Show your child that reading is enjoyable.

-Trying to read to a toddler who just won't sit still can be frustrating.
-It's important to be patient and keep trying.
-Find a book or a few pages that are of interest.
-If you can't do that, don't force the reading but be sure to try again later.
-Remember that toddlers love repetition — if your child seems uninterested in books, you may need to find a favorite and read it over and over again.
+Trying to read to a toddler who won't sit still can be frustrating.
+Be patient and keep trying.
+Find a book or a few pages that are interesting.
+If that doesn't work, don't force the reading but be sure to try again later.
+Remember that toddlers love repetition — if your child doesn't seem interested in books, you may need to find a favorite and read it over and over again.

 Some busy toddlers like to stand up while you read to them.
 Others like to look at a page or two before moving on to something else.
 Keep the book out — kids might want to return to it later, which you should encourage.

-Don't worry if your child can't sit still for an entire book — toddlers' attention spans will get longer soon.
+It's OK if your child can't sit still for an entire book — toddlers' attention spans will get longer soon.
 You might want to keep reading even if your child moves around.
 Before bedtime, allow your child to touch and play with favorite toys while you read aloud.
-The sound of your voice will be a soothing reminder of your bedtime routine and that books are a part of it.
+The sound of your voice will be a soothing reminder of the bedtime routine and that books are a part of it.

-You may find that your child sits still better while coloring or playing with a favorite toy while you read.
-Don't assume that because your child isn't looking at you or the book that he or she isn't interested or listening.
+You may find that your child sits still while coloring or playing with a favorite toy while you read.
+Some kids might not look at you or the book, but that doesn't mean they're not interested or listening.

-You want your child to have positive associations with reading, so if you are feeling tense or your child is resisting, consider setting the book aside and returning to it later.
+You want your child to have positive associations with reading.
+If you feel tense or your child resists, consider setting the book aside and returning to it later.

 Choosing Books for Toddlers

-Toddlers want to feel included and competent; choose books they can follow along with, especially those with repetitive text so they can fill in words.
-Maintain your toddler's interest by choosing books with small amounts of text on the page and books about topics that you know are of interest.
+Toddlers want to feel included and capable.
+So choose books they can follow along with, especially those with familiar or repetitive text so they can fill in words.
+Keep your toddler's interest by choosing books with small amounts of words on the page and books about topics that you know your child will like.

-Toddlers from 24 to 36 months are beginning to be able to turn paper pages, so this is a good time to expand beyond board books.
-They're also beginning to understand the mechanics of reading and like books that are repetitive and easy to memorize so that they can "read" along.
+- Kids this age are starting to turn paper pages, so it's a good time to move beyond board books.
+They're also beginning to understand the mechanics of reading.
+They like books that are repetitive and easy to memorize so that they can "read" along.

-By now you will start to know what your child's interests are — whether trains, trucks, or stuffed bears, find books about these things of interest.
+By now you will start to know what your child likes.
+Whether it's trains, trucks, or stuffed bears, find books about these things.
 Kids this age also like books about children, families, and animals.

 Toddlers love to look at homemade books, scrapbooks, or photo albums full of people they know (try adding simple captions).
 Poetry and songbooks are good choices for this age group too.
 You may find that story time turns into sing-along time.

-Read-aloud time isn't the only opportunity kids should have to spend time with books — toddlers love to choose and look at books on their own.
-Keep books in a basket on the floor or on a low shelf where your child can reach them easily and look at them independently.
-Keep some books in the car and always have a few handy in your bag for long waits at the doctor or lines at the post office.
+Toddlers love to choose and look at books on their own.
+Keep books in a basket on the floor or on a low shelf where your child can reach them and look at them by themselves.
+Keep some books in the car and always have a few handy in your bag for long waits at the doctor or lines at the grocery store.

-Visit the library or the bookstore and let your child select books to read at home.
+Visit the library or the bookstore and let your child pick books to read at home.
 Many libraries and bookstores have toddler story times that kids enjoy.
 And let your child see you reading for fun.
 It's a great way to be your toddler's reading role model.